-THERE WERE NO REPORTED HATE CRIMES FOR THE YEAR 2019 and 2021.
-There was one hate crime vandalism of propertylgender identity in 2020.
+There was one hate crime, vandalism of property/gender identity in 2020.
+RA report #3143/ 20-03-014

 According to the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, a crime is "reported" when the incident is brought to the attention of the local police or campus official.
 Numbers do not necessarily reflect a finding of guilt or criminal responsibility.